lqhuang/flight-rules/git.md

 1. https://stackoverflow.com/questions/655243/ignore-modified-but-not-committed-files-in-git
 2. https://stackoverflow.com/questions/9750606/git-still-shows-files-as-modified-after-adding-to-gitignore

-## Only use a proxy for certain urls or domains.
+## Only use proxy for certain urls or domains.

 Update your `.gitconfig` file: